 Even 260 years after his birth, Robert Burns’s poetry remains resonant in its own right and as inspiration to others.
 Bob Dylan declared ‘A Red, Red Rose’ the lyric with the biggest impact on him; John Steinbeck’s Of Mice and Men takes its title from ‘To A Mouse’.
 Nowhere is safe from reproductions of his image either – typically after Alexander Nasmyth’s portrait which is on display at the Scottish National Portrait Gallery.

-For Burns Night, therefore, we have decided to shift the focus and show just how important Burns remains.
-Here, we are presenting a selection of portraits in which Burns appears not as the main character but as having had a major impact on the sitter’s life and work.
+We have decided to shift the focus and show just how important Burns remains.
+Here, we present a selection of portraits in which Burns appears not as the main character but as having had a major impact on the sitter’s life and work.

 George Thomson, collector of Scottish songs